mrjoelkemp/html5-local-redis/README.md

 Albeit rare, race conditions *can* occur.
 We've given close thought to locking solutions, but practical solutions involve an increased number of reads/writes per command.
 Due to the fact that web storage is disk-based, these I/O operations are blocking.

-A more practical solution involves hooking into the `storage` event, but this will be implemented in a later release.
+A practical solution involves either locking a row (by adding lock data with a hardcoded format that each process will recognize) and having a check, set, check behavior for each process.
+This comes at the expense of two writes, plus the complexity for storing lock data.

 #### Progress